ElectronDevDude/NewMenu/README.md

 NME automates that process with an easy to understand UI, and is completely open-source.
 Note: This software works on most files but not all.
 ## Found a bug?
 Create an issue [here](https://github.com/ElectronDevDude/NewMenu/issues)
+This is the first winforms application i have wrote as well as the first c# code i have wrote outside of generally learning the syntax of c#, so this code may not be the most efficient but it works.
+If you feel that there is some way of doing something better, feel free to make a contribution!